pupil-labs/pupil-docs/developer-docs/plugin-guide.md

 base_directory = Path(__file__).parents[3]
 sys.path.append(os.path.join(base_dir,'my_shared_pupil_plugins'))
 ```

-The last option also avoids redundancy of shared plugin dependencies.
+> This option avoids redundancy of shared plugin dependencies.

 #### Load your Plugin manually
 This is the "old" way of loading plugins.
 This method gives more flexibility but thats about it.